 Subject.
 Time.

+· · · · · · · · · · · · · · · · · · · 1 tmc.

 Address in reply-

 Each Member 15 minutes

 Discussion of matter of public importance-

 Proposer 15 minutes

 Minister first speaking 15 minutes

 Any other Member 10 minutes

 Grievance Debate-

 Each Member 10 minutes

 Motion for adjournment of the Parliament-

 Each Member 10 minutes

 Second reading of a Bill-

 Mover 45 minutes

 Any other Member 20 minutes

 Debates not otherwise provided for-

 Mover of a motion 30 minutes

 Any other Member 20 minutes

 IN THE COMMITTEE.

 Subject.
 Time.

 Each question before the Chair-

 Member in charge of a Bill not specified

-Other Members-two periods each not 15 minutes
+Other Members-two periods each not exceeding 15 minutes

-exceeding

-92. EXTENSION OF TIME.
+92. Extension of time.

-With the consent of a majority of the Parliament or of the Committee, to be determined without debate, a Member may be allowed to continue a speech interrupted under Standing Order 91 (except a speech in discussion of a matter of public importance, grievance debate and the budget debate) for one period not exceeding 5 minutes.
+With the consent of a majority of the Parliament or of the Committee, to be determined without debate, a Member may be allowed to continue a speech interrupted under Section 91 (except a speech in discussion of a mater of public importance) for one period not exceeding 10 minutes, but an extension of time shall not exceed half of the original period allotted.

-Closure.

-93. CLOSURE OF QUESTION.
+Division 5.-Closure.

+93. Closure of question.